Create an IT Infrastructure Architecture Blueprint

 - The time it takes to create the blueprint is much too long.
 The blueprint is needed YESTERDAY of course.
 Or once it's created, the time to update the blueprint takes too long.

-If you print out the Dragon1 reference model at A0 size and put it on the wall of your manager or CxO, he or she will immediately want the real version and priority is put in providing you with the data needed.
+If you print out the Dragon1 reference model at A0 size and put it on the wall of your manager or CxO, he or she will immediately want the real version and priority is put on providing you with the data needed.

-How To Create The Blueprint
+How To Create an Infrastructure Architecture

 In order to create a blueprint like the one in the screenshot, you need to follow the plan.
 The plan holds six stages: Collect Data, Create a Model, Create a View, Create a Visualization, Publish the Visualization and Process Feedback.
 By doing these 6 steps iteratively, you will on short time notice have a blueprint everyone will like and is used by executives to take decisions.